MadLab/MultiServerScheduling/readme.md

 - LOG_LEVEL_NONE: logging is disabled
 - LOG_LEVEL_ABANDONED: a log will be written anytime a server tries to execute a task that has already been running for 10+ minutes
 - LOG_LEVEL_VERBOSE: most detailed, will log anytime a lock is attempted, obtained, or released

+## Support

+This was made by Nick Ashley at [MadLab, LLC](http://www.madlab.com) and if you need paid support you can contact us at MadLab.com.